azizjrad/Story/README.md

 # Story
 My masterpiece

-Learning about Git and Github
+Don't min this i was learning about Git and Github